Sanmeet007/inkscribe/readme.md

-# servlet_template
+# Servlet_template

 This is a simple web app template repository with maven